-In the case of schools, there are calls for the local primary schools to be expanded to meet increased demand and there is evidence of growing pressure on places within the Woodplumpton Parish boundary and the nearby area (see discussion below).
+In the case of schools, in 2022 Lancashire County Council consulted local schools regarding the potential to expand and there is growing pressure on places in in North West Preston including the Woodplumpton area (see Evidence below).
 There are 2 primary schools in Woodplumpton Parish: Woodplumpton St. Anne's Primary School and Catforth Primary School.
 There are also 2 nurseries: Cottam Nursery School and Maxy House Farm Nursery.
 There are no secondary schools in the Parish.